nycynik/RepoWalker/README.md

 # Save repository data to a JSON file
 python main.py --output repos.json

-# List only personal repositories (skip organization selection)
+# List only repositories you own (skip organization selection)
 python main.py --personal

+# List all repositories you have access to (including collaborations)
+python main.py --all

 # List repositories for a specific organization
 python main.py --org your-org-name